Introducing: The Amplitude Engine

 Weapon Power here reflects caliber, rate of fire, specialized ammunition, and inherent design for lethality.

-• +1 (Standard Pistol/SMG): 9mm Pistol, Basic Submachine Gun (MP5), Hunting Rifle.
-(Common, reliable personal firearms.)
+• +1 (Light Firearms/Personal): 9mm Pistol, Basic Submachine Gun (MP5), Shotgun (buckshot).
+(Common personal defense and close-quarters weapons.)

 3. Sci-Fi / Futuristic: